mozilla/zamboni/docs/topics/translations.rst

    FK to ``NULL`` and delete the translation normally.
 However, if there were any other translations, instead we temporarily disable the constraints to let you delete just the one you want.
-2. Remember how fetching works ?
-If you deleted a translation that is part of the fallback, then when you fetch that object, depending on your locale you'll get an empty string for that field, even if there are ``Translation`` objects in other languages available !
+2. Remember how fetching works?
+If you deleted a translation that is part of the fallback, then when you fetch that object, depending on your locale you'll get an empty string for that field, even if there are ``Translation`` objects in other languages available!

 For additional discussion on this topic, see https://bugzilla.mozilla.org/show_bug.cgi?id=902435

 Additional tricks
 -----------------
-In addition to the above, ``apps/translations/__init__.py`` monkeypatches django to bypass errors thrown because we have a ``ForeignKey`` pointing to multiple rows.
+In addition to the above, ``apps/translations/__init__.py`` monkeypatches Django to bypass errors thrown because we have a ``ForeignKey`` pointing to multiple rows.

 Also, you might be interested into ``translations.query.order_by_translation``.